-- 10. Cross-Compliance applies to all land within an agricultural business irrespective of whether it is used to activate payment entitlements.
-For permanently held land (either owned or under an agricultural tenancy), Cross-Compliance applies for the full 12 calendar months.
-Cross-Compliance requirements also apply to set-aside land, common land, shared grazing and land taken in conacre. - 11.
+- 9. Cross-Compliance applies to all land within an agricultural holding for the full 12 calendar months.
+This includes permanently held land (either owned or under an agricultural tenancy), common land, shared grazing and land taken in conacre.
+Cross-Compliance also applies to the agricultural activity undertaken by the beneficiaries of the schemes listed in paragraph 4.
+Any action required to comply with an agri-environment agreement shall not constitute a breach of the Cross-Compliance requirements. - 10.
 This booklet sets out the Cross-Compliance rules for Northern Ireland.
 The rules vary across England, Scotland, Wales and the Republic of Ireland.
 Where your holding crosses a border you may have to make different arrangements on each side of the border.
-You should obtain copies of all relevant guidance that applies to your farm/holding.
+You should obtain copies of all relevant guidance that applies to your holding.